 How Often Do You Need New Coolant?

-The exact interval can vary depending on several factors, including your vehicle’s year, make, and model.
-In general, however, it’s best to flush and top off your car’s coolant every 30,000 miles.
+The exact interval can vary depending on several factors, including your vehicle’s year, make, and model, so check your vehicle’s specific maintenance schedule to be sure.
+In general, however, it’s best to flush and top off your car’s coolant every 30,000 miles, but some allow for 100,000 miles coolant changes.
 Keeping coolant levels high and making sure there are no leaks will help your car heater work efficiently.

 Any information provided on this Website is for informational purposes only and is not intended to replace consultation with a professional mechanic.
 The accuracy and timeliness of the information may change from the time of publication.